nus-cs2103-AY2425S1/ip/docs/README.md

 ![Ui.png](Ui.png)

 Echo is a task management application that helps you organize your tasks, deadlines, and events.
 It supports multiple task types and features like adding, marking, and deleting tasks, with a clean, easy-to-use interface.
+It is interactive and feels like a real work buddy.